-If you are serious about streaming on Twitch or starting a gaming YouTube channel, I highly recommend you do some more reading and planning before deciding to make the commitment.
+If you are serious about streaming on Twitch, I highly recommend you do some more reading and planning before deciding to make the commitment.

-Additionally, I also recommend checking out this guide on how to start a successful YouTube channel from my friend Peter at Seller At Heart for a great resource on getting your YouTube off the ground (and optimizing it).
+Additionally, I also recommend checking out this guide on how to start a successful YouTube channel from my friend Peter at Dollar Sanity for a great resource on getting your YouTube channel off the ground (and optimizing it).

 Players are always looking to improve their skills in gaming, and video game guides are always in demand.

 Currently, there are hundreds of different websites where players can read video game guides, build orders, or strategy tips to improve their play.
-Thankfully, many of these websites will pay authors to contribute articles or their unique video game guides or reviews.
+Thankfully, many of these websites will pay authors to contribute articles or their unique video game guides.